RecordEvolution/DeviceManagementAgent/README.md

   -prettyLogging
        enables the pretty console writing, intended for debugging -profiling
-       spins up a pprof webserver on the defined port -profilingPort uint
+       sets up a pprof webserver on the defined port -profilingPort uint
        port of the profiling service (default 80) -remoteUpdateURL string
-       used to download new versions of the agent and check for updates (default "https://storage.googleapis.com/re-agent") -respTimeout uint
+    	bucket to be used to download updates (default "https://storage.googleapis.com") -respTimeout uint
        Sets the response timeout of the client in milliseconds (default 5000) -update